-West Texas Utilities Company probably set a new record for scoring here Tuesday night each Thursday at the home of when they defeated Putnam by Jack Lauderdale, 1507 Bullard. a score of 25 to 5 in a softball Boys between the ages of 10 to game at ABC Field.
-100 were invited to attend the season was played Monday night when the Humble Oilers triumphed 4 to 0 over Scranton.
-Cumba, the Oiler's hurler, limited Scranton to one hit single in the sixth.
-He retired nine men on strikes.
+West Texas Utilities Company probably set a new record for scoring here Tuesday night when they defeated Putnam by a score of 25 to 5 in a softball game at ABC Field.

 The Kilowatts scored four runs in the opening inning, four in the second, 12 in the third and five in the fourth.
-Putnam counted in the first and four ard (Jibby) Donovan, Hugh times in the second.
-The game was called in the fifth in ac-Carrol Donohoe, Buddy Wright, cerdance with a league rule providing for the game to end if one team is 13 runs ahead after. four innings.
+Putnam counted in the first and four times in the second.
+The game was called in the fifth in accordance with a league rule providing for the game to end if one team is 13 runs ahead after four innings.